luisaveiro/docker-reverse-proxy/README.md

 The reverse_proxy argument is the upstream which Caddy will proxy.
 In our use case the upstream will be the Docker container name and the exposed port.

+- **TLS (HTTPS only)**
+The TLS directive is to configure HTTPS for the site block.
+By using the internal option, we are using Caddy's internal, locally-trusted CA to produce certificates for the site.

 Below is an example of a configured site block:

 ```ini